TrueAlphakavi/Library-Management-web-APP/README.md

       Libraries Used:
-      pandas: For handling Excel file operations and data manipulation. random and string: For generating unique user IDs. google.genai : help to use gemini API for AI interactions.
+      pandas: For handling Excel file operations and data manipulation. random and string: For generating unique user IDs. google-generativeai : help to use gemini API for AI interactions.

 Data Storage: